ljarasunas2021/MMO/readme.md

 This branch implements `QuestSystem.cs`, `QuestItem.cs`, and their respective prefabs.

-These scripts and prefabs can be found in `Assets/Scripts/UI/Quest System` and `Assets/Prefabs/UI/Quest System`.
+These assets can be found in `Assets/Scripts/UI/Quest System` and `Assets/Prefabs/UI/Quest System`.

 ## Controls

-The Quest System canvas is by default toggled by pressing Q. This can be changed via `toggleKey` in `QuestSystem.cs`.
+The quest canvas is by default toggled with Q. This can be changed via `toggleKey` in `QuestSystem.cs`.

 ## Scripting